The center of the categorified ring of differential operators: Introduction

 \sssec{Digression on \virg{geometric Langlands}} A much less trivial example of an $\H(\Y)$-action is given by the following.
 Referring to Section \ref{sssec:notation} for the notation, let $\Bun_G$ denote the stack of $G$-bundles on $X$ and by $\Gch$ the Langlands dual group of $G$.

 We claim that $\H(\LSGch)$ acts on $\Dmod(\Bun_G)$ via \emph{Hecke operators}.
-This action and the explanation of the terminology, i.e. the connection with \emph{derived Satake}, will be constructed in a future publication.
-For now, let us just mention that the datum of such action proves almost immediately the conjecture about \emph{tempered} $\fD$-modules formulated in \cite{AG}.
+This action and the explanation of the terminology, i.e. the connection with \emph{derived Satake}, is addressed in \cite[Section 1.4]{shvcatHH}.
+Here we just mention that the datum of such action proves almost immediately the conjecture about \emph{tempered} $\fD$-modules formulated in \cite[Section 12]{AG}.

 \ssec{The center of the monoidal DG category $\H(\Y)$}